arecalde-edrans/tf_aws_asg_elb/README.md

 tf_aws_asg_elb
 ==============
-A Terraform module for creating an Auto-Scaling Group and a launch configuration for it, for use with an Elastic Load Balancer.
+A Terraform module for creating an Auto-Scaling Group and a launch configuration for it, for use without an Elastic Load Balancer.
 This module makes the following assumptions:
 * You have subnets in a VPC and that you want your instances in two subnets (in two AZs)
 * You can fully bootstrap your instances using an AMI + user_data
-* *You want to associate the ASG with an ELB*
+* *You DON'T want to associate the ASG with an ELB*
-* Your instances behind the ELB will be in a VPC
 * Your using a single Security Group for all instances in the ASG

 Input Variables